KeithPiTsui/WWDC-Downloader/README.md

 - 2015, 2014, 2013
 - Download and view PDFs, HD video, SD video and Code (2015 only)
 - Downloads can be stopped and resumed
-- Full description of sessions included
+- Full description of sessions
 - Searchable (title, description and session transcripts)
 - Show/Hide Descriptions
 - Visual progress of downloads